r-d-jorgensen/sudoku/README.md

 ### to Start

-clone the directory to your system then go into the file in a commandline terminal Once in terminal enter 'yarn install' to download all needed dependencies **this tool chain was build with create react app**
+clone the directory to your system by either downloading the zip then unpacking it or by using git to download it in Then go into the file in a commandline terminal
+Once in terminal enter 'yarn install' to download all needed dependencies **this tool chain was build with create react app**